Contributed by Jadek & Pensa.

 - an administrative fee is paid.

 According to the LJSE Rules, special provisions and listing requirements may apply for listing the securities of the issuers having their seat in other EU Member States and third countries.

 The prospectus is a key document that needs to be published when the securities are offered to the public or when the admission of securities on a regulated market situated or operating within a Member State is sought.

-Article 16 of the Prospectus Regulation emphasizes the importance of disclosing the of risk factors to ensure that investors make an informed assessment of such risks and thus take investment decisions in full knowledge of the facts.
-The risk factors included in the prospectus shall be limited to risks which are specific to the issuer and/or to the securities and which are material for taking an informed investment decision.
-The prospectus also needs to include assessment of the materiality of the risk factors based on the probability of their occurrence and the expected magnitude of their negative impact.
+Article 16 of the Prospectus Regulation emphasizes the importance of disclosing the risk factors to ensure that investors make an informed assessment of such risks and thus take investment decisions with full knowledge of the facts.
+The risk factors included in the prospectus shall be limited to risks that are specific to the issuer and/or to the securities and which are material for taking an informed investment decision.
+The prospectus also needs to include an assessment of the materiality of the risk factors based on the probability of their occurrence and the expected magnitude of their negative impact.
 Risk factors shall be presented in a limited number of categories depending on their nature and shall be adequately described, explaining how they affect the issuer or the securities being offered or to be admitted to trading.

 According to the Commission Delegated Regulation 2019/980, the prospectus shall therefore, inter alia, consist of: